-Students come to the Counseling Center because they are experiencing emotionally distress and wish to improve their lives in order to achieve their goals and dreams.
-Some issues addressed in counseling may include:
+Students come to the Counseling Center because they want to improve their lives and achieve their goals.

 - Adjusting to College